Other ways you can get involved

 Material and Sizing

 Scent Hearts are given to parents whose babies are cared for in some Neonatal Units in New Zealand.
 The hearts are made in pairs to give to mum to wear in her bra or dad to wear on his chest whilst they are apart from baby.
-The second heart is placed near baby so they can smell each other and feel loved.
-The hearts are then swapped frequently to help maintain a bond.

 Incubator covers are 1mx1.2m.
 The outside fabric can be any pattern of your choice and preferably a plain darker colour on the underneath side so as to protect baby’s eyes from light and visual stimulation.
 They don’t necessarily need to be quilted but preferably double weighted so they don’t slip.
 However, if you do decide to use batting, please ensure it is machine washable so it doesn’t shrink in the industrial wash.
-No embellishments please e.g. buttons or ribbon
+No embellishments please e.g. buttons or ribbon.

 Please make these from 100% brushed cotton (flannelette), measuring approximately 110x70cms